solangegueiros/rsk-academy-dapp/README.md

 truffle compile
 ```

-### Migrations

 In the folder `migrations`, be sure that you only have the file `deploy_locally.js` in the folder.

-The folder `migrations-TESTs` has 2 files:

-- deploy_locally.js => to deploy locally
-- deploy_network.js => to deploy on network

-Copy the file of your choice for the folder `migrations`,
-but be sure that you only have one of these files in `migrations`.

 ### Truffle develop
 To develop locally, I'm using only the `truffle develop` environment.